sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 You may have been told in earlier classes to comment your code.
 And you should!...when you are first learning how to code and don't know how to write expressive code.
 But consider the functions names and variable names I have.
-I would wager confidently that each of these functions, on their own, are more readable than much heavily commented code you wrote in 1110 or 2100.
+I would wager confidently that each of these functions, on their own, are more readable than the heavily commented code you wrote in 1110 or 2100.
 Why?
 Because when I was a student taking those classes, **I wrote code the same way!**
 I wrote really large functions, with short variable names like `x` and `y`, and function names like `getList` and `read`.
 And I thought having short function and variable names was great, because I could type faster!

-Let me ask you a question: **without looking at the code for it**, shat do you think the function `skipRow()` does?
+Let me ask you a question: **without looking at the code for it**, what do you think the function `skipRow()` does?
-If you answered "it skips the next row", you're right!
+If you answered "it skips the next row," you're right!
 The only clarification I needed was to say **why** I'm calling `skipRow()` where I am.
 This just clarifies which row I'm skipping (the header row).
 I thought about naming the function `skipHeaderRow()`, without changing any code, but that would be confusing if I wanted to use this function in another context to skip another row.
-So I compromised by adding a comment
+So I compromised by adding a comment.

 Generally, my goal is to write small functions (if a function is 10 lines, it's probably too long) that are written almost like prose.
 I hide all that gross low level logic of booleans and String operations inside function names that clearly explain **why the function exists** and **what the function does**.

-I learned this practice from reading [__Clean Code__ by Bob Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) which I personally recommend very highly.
+I learned this practice from reading [__Clean Code__ by Bob Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), which I personally recommend very highly.

-We will talk more about this later in the Code Quality unit, but try to practice this in your code!
+We will talk more about this later in the [Code Quality](https://sde-coursepack.github.io/modules/refactoring/Code-Quality/) unit, but try to practice this in your code!

 ### Java Streams and Lambda Bodies